MicrosoftEdge/WebView2Feedback/specs/ExtendedProcessFailed.md

 # Description
 We propose to add new cases for which the `ProcessFailed` event is raised:
   1. When a frame-only render process fails.
-Only subframes within the `CoreWebView2` are impacted in this case (the content is gone and replaced with an error page).
+Only subframes within the `CoreWebView2` are affected in this case (the content is gone and replaced with an error page).
   2. When a WebView2 Runtime child process other than the browser process or a render process fails.
 The app can use these process failures for logging and telemetry purposes.

 We also propose extending the `ProcessFailedEventArgs` to provide additional information about the process failure:
   * Reason of the failure.
   * Exit code.
   * Process description.
-  * Impacted frames for (1) above.
+  * Affected frames for (1) above.

 # Examples
-The following code snippets demonstrate how the `ProcessFailedEventArgs2` can be used by the host application:
+The following code snippets demonstrate how the updated `ProcessFailedEventArgs` can be used by the host application:

 ## Win32 C++
 ```cpp